Timing, Fundamentals, and Diversification of View Inc. (VIEW) - The Dwinnex

-View Inc. (NASDAQ: VIEW) closed the day trading at $0.63 down -3.35% from the previous closing price of $0.65.
-In other words, the price has decreased by -$0.0218 from its previous closing price.
-On the day, 639408 shares were traded.
-VIEW stock price reached its highest trading level at $0.7000 during the session, while it also had its lowest trading level at $0.6201.
+The closing price of View Inc. (NASDAQ: VIEW) was $0.63 for the day, down -1.17% from the previous closing price of $0.64.
+In other words, the price has decreased by -$0.0075 from its previous closing price.
+On the day, 560470 shares were traded.
+VIEW stock price reached its highest trading level at $0.6609 during the session, while it also had its lowest trading level at $0.6300.

 Sponsored